adamzvolanek/DevRackDocs/picture_management.md

 # Picture Management

-This page covers how I am currently handling "merging" pictures between my Sony mirrorless camera(s) and personal phone (Pixel 7) with images already synced to my server via [nextcloud](./cloud).
+This page covers how I am currently handling "merging" pictures between my Sony mirrorless camera(s) and personal phone (Pixel 7).
+Images from the phone are downloaded from dedicated (and shared) Google Photos albums.

-Limitation, the symlinks do not maintain the original files date of creation/modification.

 ## Automated

-Pre-requities:
+Prerequisites:

+All paths must be entered into the batch script with Linux based paths.

 - Create a temporary directory that contains a copy of the pictures desired.
 - Have explicit path of temporary directory with photos to be symlinked (e.g. `/mnt/user/backups/Adam/Phone\ Backup/2024/02`)